 But what is the difference between these two processes?
-And why are they both important for your quality management system (QMS)?
+And why are they both critical for your quality management system (QMS)?
 This article aims to answer all of these questions to highlight the significance of these quality management subsystems.

-Corrective Action Vs Preventive Action: What’s the Difference?
+Corrective Action Vs. Preventive Action: What’s the Difference?

 Corrective Action Processes